Apply for unemployment benefit II Unfortunately this specification of service has not yet been completely translated.

 - Income from a job (also from self-employed persons),

-- income replacement benefits such as unemployment benefit I, parental benefit or sickness benefit,
+- Income replacement benefits such as unemployment benefit I, parental allowance or sickness benefit,

 - capital and interest income as well as income from shareholdings,

 - income from renting and leasing, agriculture and forestry,

 - non-recurring income, such as tax refunds or inheritances, and

 - Taxes payable on income (for example, wage tax and income tax).